Community-Based Experiential Learning/Field Placement Experience

 Please note the following guidelines regarding student video submissions:

 - Student videos can be based on any aspect of a previous or current community engagement experience (e.g., field placement or experiential learning experiences).
 Students can develop and submit videos individually or as a group.

 - Videos must be 1 to 3 minutes in length.
 The original video file and link to the video (e.g., YouTube, Vimeo, etc) should be submitted via email to: email@example.com

 - All videos will be entered into a competition for a student/group award valued at $500.
 There will be two separate competitions; undergraduate and graduate student submissions will be judged separately. $250 will be awarded to the winner(s) of each category.

 - The number of hours spent on developing the video may be included in Carleton’s co-curricular record.
 Depending on the nature of the video, the course instructor may consider some of the hours spent on making the video as a part of the student’s placement hours.
 Please follow-up with your course instructor.

-- Students are encouraged to discuss their ideas for a video with their course instructor and community supervisor (if there is one).
+- Students are encouraged to discuss their ideas for a video with their course instructor and supervisor.
 Please make sure to address any ethical concerns or issues in advance before approaching potential individuals to participate in your video.
 Students should be especially careful about developing videos if they work with vulnerable groups (e.g., children/youth, patients, etc).

 If you have any questions, please contact the following individuals: